ivancupic4/signalr-chat/README.md

 # SignalR chat
 Simple .NET web application with SignalR implemeted for basic chat functionality

-You can chat with connected users by navigating to https://localhost:44364/, while the application is running, of course.
+You can chat with connected users by navigating to https://localhost:44364/ while the application is running.

 There you can enter your name and a message, and send it to everyone currently connected to this url.